miguelalarcos/bull-rb/README.md

     example: $controller.watch('cars_of_color', 'red') do ... end
     the server will notify the client if:
     * a new red car is created
-    * a red car change
+    * a red car changes
-    * a red car change the color
+    * a red car changes the color

 The serve will send to the client a *return message* in the first case and *data* messages for a watch request.
 Behind the scenes: a ticket (integer) is sent with each request to the server and sent back to the client, so the client knows who